 Students who are interested in overseas study should begin planning early in their first year to include study abroad in a degree program.
-For more information, visit the OverseasStudy Information Center (which is open from 9 a.m. to 4 p.m.
-Monday through Friday in Franklin Hall 303), call (812) 855-9304, or contact overseas study coordinators on other IU campuses.
+For more information, visit the Office of Overseas Study during walk-in hours (10 a.m. to noon and 1-4 p.m.
+Monday through Friday) in the Leo R. Dowling International Center, 111 South Jordan Avenue.
+For appointments, call (812) 855-9304.
+The Office of Overseas Study also hosts a weekly Study Abroad 101 session at 4 p.m. on Wednesdays while IU classes are in session.